chanwit/ekz/docs/cmd/ekz_create_cluster.md

 ```
   # Create an EKS-D cluster with the default provider
-  # The KubeConfig file will be written to $PWD/kubeconfig.
+  # The KubeConfig will be merged to $HOME/.kube/config.
   ekz create cluster

+  # Create cluster and name it 'dev'
+  ekz create cluster --name=dev

+  # Create the 'dev' cluster (alternative syntax)
+  ekz create cluster dev

   # Create an EKS-D cluster with the EKZ provider
   # This command creates an EKS-D-compatible K0s-based cluster.